C. D. Darlington: Later years

 He left the Innes in 1953 and accepted the Sherardian Chair of Botany at Oxford University.
-He developed a keen interest in the Botanic Garden, going on to establish the 'Genetic Garden'.
+He developed an interest in the Botanic Garden, going on to establish the 'Genetic Garden'.
 He was also involved in extending the teaching of science, especially genetics, in the university.
+He continued to voice support for the belief that human genetics determined behaviour.

-He voiced strong support for hereditarians in an increasingly hostile academic environment.
-In 1972 he, along with 50 other prominent scientists signed "Resolution on Scientific Freedom Regarding Human Behavior and Heredity" in which a genetic approach to understanding the behaviour of man was strongly defended.
-He staunchly defended his colleague in the fight against Lysenkoism, John Baker, who published the controversial book "Race" in 1974.
-Races are, according to Baker (and Darlington), breeding populations with demarcations drawn at whatever level of detail is required for the problem at hand.
-Asked by a reporter for the Sunday times whether or not he was a racist, Darlington replied: "Well, I'm regarded as one by everyone except the Jews, who are racist, and who utterly agree with my views."
+In 1972 he, along with 50 other scientists, signed "Resolution on Scientific Freedom Regarding Human Behavior and Heredity" in which a genetic approach to understanding the behaviour of man was strongly defended.
+He staunchly defended his colleague, John Baker, who published the controversial book Race in 1974, in the fight against Lysenkoism.
+Asked by a reporter for The Sunday Times whether or not he was a racist for this connection to John Baker, who believed that no civilizations had ever arisen in Africa, all "negrids" had a "fetid smell" and were "less evolved," Darlington replied: "Well, I'm regarded as one by everyone except the Jews, who are racist, and who utterly agree with my views."

-Darlington retired from his official position at the University in 1971, but remained in the university, tirelessly writing and publishing his work.
+Darlington retired from his official position at the university in 1971, but remained in the university, writing and publishing his work.
 He died in Oxford in 1981.
 He had five children, two of whom committed suicide.